Empowering the Individual, Preparing for an Independent Life

 Finding Support and Progressing Together

 We also offer educational and cultural experiences to help the people we support expand their social networks and establish community connections.
 The goal of Day Habilitation is to provide a program to meet each person’s unique desires.
-Individuals choose activities such as learning about technology, engaging in artistic endeavors, visiting museums, shopping at local stores, exploring nature, exercising, gardening, developing a craft, volunteering in the community and so much more.
+Individuals choose activities such as learning about technology, engaging in artistic endeavors, visiting museums, shopping at local stores, exploring nature, exercising, gardening, developing a craft, and so much more.
 Participation takes place in small groups comprised of peers with similar interests to ensure optimal learning and engagement.
+Individuals are also able to pursue volunteer opportunities in the community.

 Volunteer Locations Include (but not limited to):